-Read out the Health and Safety Executive's definition of stress: "stress is the adverse reaction people have to excessive pressure or other types of demand placed on them".
+Stress is the adverse reaction people have to excessive pressure or other types of demand placed on them.

-We all sometimes talk about stress, and feeling stressed.
-This is usually when we feel we have too much to do and too much on our minds, or other people are making unreasonable demands on us, or we are dealing with situations that we do not have control over.
+We all sometimes talk about stress, and feeling stressed - usually when we feel we have too much to do and too much on our minds.
+Other people may be making unreasonable demands on us, or we are dealing with situations that we do not have control over.